About the Chapter:

-The North Country National Scenic Trail (NCNST) passes through approximately 95 miles of the Allegheny National Forest (ANF) as it travels across the Allegheny Plateau.
+The North Country Trail (NCT) passes through approximately 97 miles of the Allegheny National Forest (ANF) as it travels across the Allegheny Plateau.
 Its northern terminus is the PA/NY border and its southern terminus is the ANF border, 3 miles north of Rt 66.
 This section of trail has much to offer; scenic views of the Allegheny reservoir, beautiful hemlock valleys, rock cities, fascinating evidence of past and present logging and oil industries and many opportunities to view wildlife, including bear, deer, coyote, fishers, bobcats, songbirds, grouse and eagles.
-Varied habitats and terrain, along with frequent camping sites make the North Country Trail (NCT) through the ANF a great destination for a day hike or a week long backpack.
+Varied habitats and terrain, along with frequent camping sites make the NCT through the ANF a great destination for a day hike or a week long backpack.

 There are many special places along the ANF section of the NCT.
-In Tracy Ridge, the trail runs on the eastern side of the Allegheny reservoir allowing for many scenic views and much solitude.
-The trail passes through the Tionesta Scenic Area where remnants can be found of an old growth forest that was mostly destroyed by a tornado in 1985.
+In Tracy Ridge, the trail runs on the eastern side of the Allegheny allowing for many scenic views and much solitude.
+The trail passes through the Tionesta Scenic Area where remnants of old growth forest that were mostly destroyed by a tornado in 1985.
 The trail now highlights the rebirth of this forest.
 Rock cities dot the terrain on many of the ridgelines.
 The most scenic of these are found in the popular Minister Creek valley.

 Solitude – 23.3 miles – Rt 346 at Willow Bay (N 41° 59.075’ W 078° 54.145’) to Rt 321 at Chapel Bay (N 41° 48.684’ W 078° 52.295’) – This section follows the eastern side of the Allegheny Reservoir allowing for many scenic views and varied terrain.
 The hiker passes through rock cities and lovely hemlock lined creek valleys.
 The Tracy Ridge area is a large roadless tract allowing for solitude and tranquility.
 This area also offers the opportunity to hike a loop by connecting to the Tracy Ridge National Forest trails.
 Great camping is found along the shore of the lake at Tracy Run, Johnnycake Run, Handsome Lake campground or Chappel Bay’s Hemlock Run.
 Beautiful camping spots are also located along Hammond Run and Hemlock Run.